highcharts/connectors-morningstar/docs/connectors-react-dws-api.md

 # Getting Started: Highcharts Connectors for Morningstar's DWS API in React

 Throughout reading the docs you've probably learned how to set up a plain project with Highcharts + Connectors.
-Now, chances are you're probably using a framework for your website, thus in this article you will learn how to set up Highcharts React integration with Morningstar's DWS API in a few steps.
+Now, chances are you're using a framework for your website, thus in this article you will learn how to set up Highcharts React integration with Morningstar's DWS API in a few steps.

 ## What is a Highcharts React integration?

 The latest Highcharts React integration allows you to seamlessly incorporate Highcharts into your React application in a more Reactive style.
-This means that instead of having to import the whole Highcharts code file, you can simply import the components needed for your visualization and compose into a nicely crafted chart.
+This means that instead of having to import the whole Highcharts code file, you can simply import the components needed for your visualization and compose them into a nicely crafted chart.
 Later on, you will learn how to install, import and finally display a chart using Highcharts React integration.
 For further information, you can dive into the [getting started article](https://www.highcharts.com/docs/react/getting-started).

 ## Morningstar's DWS API in brief

-The DWS (Direct Web Services) API from Morningstar is the new API service, which includes `Investment Details API` and `Time Series API` endpoints along with more to come later.
+The DWS (Direct Web Services) API from Morningstar is the new API service which includes `Investment Details API` and `Time Series API` endpoints along with more to come later.
 In order to get the general idea of the DWS, you can glance through [this article](./connectors/morningstar.md).

 ## Setting up Highcharts in your React project

-In this section we assume that you already have a React project set up and running, whether it's Vite, Next.js or a plain React app.
+In this section we assume that you already have a React project set up and running, whether it's Vite, Next.js, or a plain React app.
 If not, follow the [official React guide](https://react.dev/learn/creating-a-react-app) for setting up one first.

 ### Install the package